stefanbringuier/graph-pes/docs/source/cli/graph-pes-train/complete-docs.rst

 Early stopping
 +++++++++++++++

-Turn on early stopping by setting the ``early_stopping_patience`` field to an integer value (by default it is ``null``, indicating that early stopping is disabled).
-This will stop training when the total validation loss (``"valid/loss/total"``) has not improved for ``early_stopping_patience`` validation checks.
+Turn on early stopping by setting the ``early_stopping`` field to a dictionary with keys corresponding to the :class:`~graph_pes.config.training.EarlyStoppingConfig` class.

+.. autoclass:: graph_pes.config.training.EarlyStoppingConfig()
+    :members:

+The minimal required config for early stopping:

 .. code-block:: yaml

     fitting:
+        early_stopping:
-        early_stopping_patience: 10
+            patience: 10

-To have more fine-grained control over early stopping, set this field to ``null`` and use the ``callbacks`` field to add an `EarlyStopping <https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.EarlyStopping.html#lightning.pytorch.callbacks.EarlyStopping>`__ Lightning callback:
+Achieve more fine-grained control:

 .. code-block:: yaml

     fitting:
-        early_stopping_patience: null
-        callbacks:
-            - +pytorch_lightning.callbacks.early_stopping.EarlyStopping:
-                monitor: valid/loss/forces_rmse
-                patience: 100
-                min_delta: 0.01
-                mode: min
+        early_stopping:
+            monitor: valid/metrics/forces_rmse  # early stop on forces...
+            patience: 10  # ... after 10 checks with no improvement
+            min_delta: 0.01  # ... with a minimum change of 0.01 in the rmse

 Data loaders
 ++++++++++++